httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ###  A client requests an unsupported Digest, the server MAY reply with an unsupported digest

 The client requests a sha digest only.
-The server is currently free to reply with a Digest containing an unsupported algorithm
+The server is currently free to reply with a Digest containing an unsupported algorithm.

 Request: